Virtual Event Profiling – Do You Know What Your Customers Want?

 While most companies are familiar with at least a few explicit profiling tools, implicit profiling is less understood and often underutilized.
 In essence, implicit profiling involves putting customers into different categories based on what they do at the event, not based on what they say.
 For example, if a customer attends a presentation related to one of your products, her profile would be updated automatically to show her interest in this product.
 This type of profiling is particularly effective when customers have a choice between different session “tracks” (e.g. business vs. technical).
 Another type of implicit profiling measures each attendee’s activity and engagement levels.
 This allows event organizers to identify potential influencers from their audience.
 Check out my previous post for more information regarding

 Emotional profiling puts you in touch with how attendees are feeling

-One profiling approach that only digital events can offer is emotional profiling.
-This type of profiling allows users to share their emotional states as they participate in a digital event.
+One profiling approach that only virtual events can offer is emotional profiling.
+This type of profiling allows users to share their emotional states as they participate in a virtual event.
 For example, Social27’s “mood-o-meter” gives attendees the opportunity to share their satisfaction (or dissatisfaction) with a particular presentation in real time.
 Over time, this tool will continue to evolve to provide even more detailed information regarding attendees’ emotional states during an event.
 Even at this early state, emotional profiling is already powerful tool for understanding which elements of a product presentation resonate with a particular customer… and which elements miss the mark completely.